 Each ring was then metalsmithed and soldered to the back of the ring face.
 A bezel is soldered to the sculpture to hold the stone.

-- sizes: 5, 8 left! other sizes have sold (exact rings are labeled by size in the identification photo—the sizing label in the photo is correct; there is only one of each ring; if marked sold out, please make a different select)
+- sizes: 5 left!
+All other sizes have sold (exact rings are labeled by size in the identification photo—the sizing label in the photo is correct; there is only one of each ring; if marked sold out, please make a different select)

 - one-of-a-kind highly-polished sterling silver ring (the inside band is hallmarked “925” for sterling silver)